mersdev/auto-pull-request-v1/README.md

 ## Usage

-1. Navigate to your pull request
+1. Navigate to a pull request on GitHub or Azure DevOps
 2. Click the extension icon in your browser toolbar
+3. The extension will automatically detect the platform and show its status
-3. Click "Extract Changes" to analyze the code changes
+4. Click "Extract Changes" to analyze the code changes
-4. Review the extracted changes in an organized format
+5. Review the generated analysis and suggestions
+6. Use the copy/regenerate buttons as needed

 ## Development